p2docs/p2docs.github.io/page/faster.md

 ### Hub slice alignment

-When you do need to use the random Hub RAM access instructions, it is possible to minimize wait cycles by spacing the instructions appropriately according to the slice alignment of the addresses.
+When you do need to use the random Hub RAM access instructions, it is possible to minimize wait cycles by spacing the instructions appropriately according to the relative slice alignment of the addresses accessed.

 **TODO: [finally figure this out](hubmem.html#hub-timing)**